tori-bot/delani-studio/README.md

 # known bugs
-It is not fully rsponsive in some devices.
+It is not fully responsive in some devices.
 # technologies used
 * HTML5
 * CSS